AlasAltum/Open-Source-PDF-Toolkit-Full-Frontend/README.md

-# PDF_toolkit_open_source_free_private
+# Open Source PDF Toolkit
 Full open source and private PDF Toolkit webapp.
 All logic lives in the frontend, so your data is not uploaded to the internet.
-It runs in your brower!
+It runs 100% in your brower!
 Merge, crop, rotate and compress PDFs for free!

 # URL: